spu-bigdataanalytics-201/assignment5/README.md

 ```

 - [ ] Use each of the `SQLContext`, `SparkSession`, `SparkContext`, `SparkConf` classes and explain in detail the differences on each.
 Explain the differences and when to use which one.
+    - Explain in detail, give examples, use these classes in your examples, compare them.

 ### 2. Read Data Tasks